 box.
 Generally it can be any wrapper that provides

-NOTE: If you are using PostgreSQL specific columns like
+NOTE: If you are using structured database data types (eg. PostgreSQL

 instead to generate the accessor methods.
 Be aware that these columns use a